oiraqi/xcommerce/README.md

 - Django
 - Node
 - Angular/Material Design
+- ...
+The list is growing.
+You're welcome to contribute through your favourite front-end technology.

 This is an overarching project with the following sub-projects:
 - XCommerce Core: https://github.com/oiraqi/xcommerce-core